savonet/book/workflow.md

 sometimes desirable to use an external program in order to encode our audio streams.
-In order to achieve this, the `%external` encoder can be used: with it, an external program will be executed and given the audio data on the standard input (as interleaved little-endian 16 bit samples), while we expect to read the encoded data on the standard output of the program.
+In order to achieve this, the `%external` encoder can be used: with it, an external program will be executed and given the audio data on the standard input (as interleaved little-endian 16 bit integer samples), while we expect to read the encoded data on the standard output of the program.

 The parameters of the `%external` encoder are

 - `process`: the name of the program to execute,
 - `channels`: the number of audio channels (2 by default),
 - `samplerate`: the number of samples per seconds (44100 by default),
-- `header`: whether a wav header should be added to the audio data (true by default),
+- `header`: whether a wav header should be added to the audio data (`true` by default),
 - `restart_on_metadata` or `restart_after_delay`: restart the encoding process
   on each new metadata or after some time (in seconds),